Toward Precision Helicity PDFs from Global DIS and SIDIS Fits with Projected EIC Measurements: Data sets

 \subsection{Spin-dependent observables in polarized inclusive DIS and SIDIS}

 This analysis is based on a comprehensive set of measurements of spin-dependent observables in polarized inclusive DIS and SIDIS off longitudinally polarized nucleon targets.
 For inclusive DIS, we consider data from the EMC~\cite{EuropeanMuon:1989yki}, SMC~\cite{SpinMuon:1998eqa}, and COMPASS~\cite{COMPASS:2015mhb,COMPASS:2016jwv} experiments at CERN; from the SLAC experiments E142~\cite{E142:1996thl}, E143~\cite{E143:1998hbs}, E154~\cite{E154:1997xfa}, and E155~\cite{E155:2000qdr}; from HERMES at DESY~\cite{HERMES:1997hjr,HERMES:2006jyl}; and from Jefferson Lab measurements, including Hall~A~\cite{JeffersonLabHallA:2016neg,Kramer:2002tt,JeffersonLabHallA:2004tea} and CLAS~\cite{CLAS:2014qtg}.
 These experiments provide measurements of the polarized structure function $g_1$, or of ratios such as $g_1/F_1$ reconstructed from longitudinal double-spin asymmetries (see, \textit{e.g.}, Sec.~2.1 of the \texttt{NNPDFpol1.0} paper~\cite{Ball:2013lla}, for details).
 The target in the aforementioned polarized DIS data sets is a proton, deuteron, or neutron.
+We note that the present baseline dataset does not include the Jefferson Lab EG1b~\cite{CLAS:2015otq,CLAS:2017qga} and SANE~\cite{SANE:2018pwx} measurements.
+Their omission reflects the deliberately restricted DIS+SIDIS input adopted in this work and is consistent with our leading-twist NLO setup, in which TMCs and HT corrections are not included explicitly.
+A dedicated study including these datasets together with a more complete treatment of low-$W^2$ effects is left for future work.

 For polarized SIDIS, we include charge-separated hadron production data from COMPASS~\cite{COMPASS:2010hwr} and HERMES~\cite{HERMES:2018awh}.
 Both experiments deliver measurements of the polarized semi-inclusive structure function $g_1^{h}$ normalized to its unpolarized counterpart $F_1^{h}$, for identified hadrons $h=\pi^{+}, \pi^{-}, K^{+}, K^{-}$ and for proton and deuteron targets.
 These SIDIS measurements provide enhanced sensitivity to the flavor decomposition of polarized PDFs, and in particular help constrain the polarized sea-quark distributions $\Delta \bar u$, $\Delta \bar d$, and $\Delta s$ through their dependence on FFs.